-- This report is to obtain Council authority to begin procurement for Design, Implementation, Support and Maintenance for the Advanced Traffic Management System (ATMS) for an Eight (8) Year Period with one (1) additional two (2) year optional renewal. - The City has a requirement to provide traffic control/management services for: - City of Brampton's 388 signalized intersections - The Region of Peel's 204 Signalized Intersections (operated and maintained by the City of Brampton)
+- This report is to obtain Council authority to begin procurement for Design, Implementation, Support and Maintenance for the Advanced Traffic Management System (ATMS) for a two (2) year period with ten (10) one (1) year optional renewals. - The City has a requirement to provide traffic control/management services for: - City of Brampton's 388 signalized intersections - The Region of Peel's 204 Signalized Intersections (operated and maintained by the City of Brampton) - Ministry of Transportation's 13 signalized ramps (operated and maintained by the City of Brampton) - The City's Transit Signal Priority System on Zum Routes - The City's Emergency Vehicle Priority System City Wide - Queen Street Bus Rapid Transit (BRT) Future - Hurontario Light Rail Transit (LRT) Under Construction

-- Ministry of Transportation's 13 signalized ramps (operated and maintained by the City of Brampton) - The City's Transit Signal Priority System on Zum Routes - The City's Emergency Vehicle Priority System City Wide - Queen Street Bus Rapid Transit (BRT) Future - Hurontario Light Rail Transit (LRT) Under Construction - Other additional smart City devices utilized within the field. - The Advanced Traffic Management System (ATMS) provides real-time remote monitoring and control of traffic signals and other ATMS field devices/systems as listed above. - Remote access is necessary to monitor the health of the ATMS system and to make signal timing changes to address traffic congestion or to correct operational issues on the City's Road Network. - The ATMS also monitors and collects important statistical information from transit priority corridors such as the Zum network and soon from light rail and rapid bus corridors such as the Hurontario Light Rail Transit (LRT) and Queen Street Bus Rapid Transit (BRT). - The ATMS is a critical emergency management component during an emergency and/or disaster related to natural, human-induced or technological crisis.
-The ATMS would provide situational data that can be used to develop emergency signal timings to deal with specific events. - The ATMS system is a critical database system used for the storage of signal timing databases which allows staff to fulfill record retention requirements and freedom of information requests. - The ATMS is a key component in the City's ability to deliver Vision Zero programs.
+- Other additional smart City devices utilized within the field. - The Advanced Traffic Management System (ATMS) provides real-time remote monitoring and control of traffic signals and other ATMS field devices/systems as listed above. - Remote access is necessary to monitor the health of the ATMS system and to make signal timing changes to address traffic congestion or to correct operational issues on the City's Road Network. - The ATMS also monitors and collects important statistical information from transit priority corridors such as the Zum network and soon from light rail and rapid bus corridors such as the Hurontario Light Rail Transit (LRT) and Queen Street Bus Rapid Transit (BRT). - The ATMS is a critical emergency management component during an emergency and/or disaster related to natural, human-induced or technological crisis.
+The ATMS would provide situational data that can be used to develop emergency signal timings to deal with specific events. - The ATMS system is a critical database system used for the storage of signal timing databases which allows staff to fulfill record retention requirements and freedom of information requests. - The ATMS is a key component in the City's ability to deliver Vision Zero programs. - An Agnostic ATMS ensures that the system will remain compatible with emerging technologies when installed and into the future, beyond the duration of the RFP term and renewal lengths.